Have you ever seen black hairy caterpillars and wondered what they were? If so, you’re not alone!

 12. Black Cutworm

-This bug is quite prevalent, and other species are similar that are found worldwide.
+This bug is quite prevalent, and other species are similar worldwide.
 The caterpillar (Agrotis ipsilon) belongs to the group of insects known as “cutworms.”

-Moreso, they can completely destroy entire fields of crops when they appear in huge numbers, making them a major pest in particular circumstances.
+Moreover, they can destroy entire crop fields when they appear in huge numbers, making them a major pest in particular circumstances.

 When digging in the dirt, where the cutworms spend the day hiding, gardeners occasionally come across them.